Frequently Asked Questions

 How can I help Niagara Hospice?

 Niagara Hospice relies on the community for financial support to provide services to individuals who are uninsured or underinsured.
 The organization is funded by grants, corporate donations, planned and deferred giving, community events, and tax-deductible voluntary contributions.
 These funds allow us to provide charity care when needed, as well as develop new services that help keep the agency innovative and responsive in the ever-changing healthcare field.
-The Niagara Hospice Alliance is the fundraising arm of Niagara Hospice.
+The Niagara Hospice is the fundraising arm of Niagara Hospice.

 The Niagara Hospice Alliance was established in June 2009 to support the services and programs associated with the charitable mission of Niagara Hospice.